smashdevcode/getting-started-with-aspnet-core/notes.md

   Debug logger (logs to the debug console... is that the Output window or something else?)
   Others???

+VS Code
   When you referece a method (i.e. `app.UseStaticFiles()`) that requires a new dependency to be added...
     Does VS Code give you a shortcut to add that dependency like VS proper does?

-Is there still an IIS native loader?
-  I thought that Kestrel was the only app server?
+  What are the files that VS Code adds to your project?
+    How do these compare to the files that VS proper requires?

+project.json
   What are the specific parts of the project.json file?
   What is the difference between the project.json when using VS Code and VS proper?

 What are the files that are generated into the bin folder?

-What are the files that VS Code adds to your project?
-  How do these compare to the files that VS proper requires?

 What does it take to share projects between VS and VS Code

-Should you use project.json `dependencies` as much as possible over framework `dependencies`?

 Is there just one .dll now for .NET Core?
   Did there used to be multiple .dlls?